DJ LeMahieu Preview, Player Props: Yankees vs. Braves

 DJ LeMahieu At The Plate

-- He has hit a home run in eight games this year (8.2%), leaving the park in 2.1% of his trips to the dish.
+- In eight games this season, he has homered (8.2%, and 2% of his trips to the plate).

-- He has scored in 31 of 97 games this year, and more than once 4 times.
+- He has scored a run in 31 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.